 We experienced the physical exertion of carrying a pack, navigating some muddy trails, walking long distances in search of water, and moving up some steep inclines.
 We experienced deep relaxation provoked by the sensations of sunlight and the breeze against our skin, delicious food cooked over a camp stove while surrounded by a stunning environment, and by the knowing that both of us relied on one another in such fundamental ways on those trails, and that both of us would show up in support of one another as we navigated areas of smooth and challenging terrain.

-During our car ride back to Ohio, we began charting our next year of backpacking trips.
+During our car ride back to Ohio, we talked about our hope for future backpacking trips.
 As we reached the month of May 2018, we both agreed: of course we will return to the Monongahela National Forest.
 The plentiful orchids will be in bloom.
 The majestic Cranberry Wilderness will call us back.